 - 1 year of English

-Several schools require additional courses, so we also recommend you take the following:
+Several schools require additional courses, so we also recommend:

 - Mathematics